- You are never done growing customer relationships or improving business results. That's why Customer Relationship Management is a journey.

 The below diagram shows both the most important customer service business outcomes and the 9 best practices to achieve them.

-But again, these key performance indicators can be added using the application constructs, automated with CRM workflow tools and measured with CRM dashboards or other packaged analytics.
+But again, these key performance indicators can be added using the application constructs, automated with workflow tools and measured with dashboards or other packaged analytics.

 The Point is This